September 4, 2025

 Tips & Tricks

-You do still need access to your phone number for calling and texting, which means you’d be looking for a talk & text only plan.
+You do, however, still need access to your phone number for calling and texting, which means you’d be looking for a talk & text only plan.
 You’d be surprised at how hard those plans are to find, so we compiled a list of the best ones, giving you a clear comparison between the different features and prices.

 Category Provider Plan Name Price per Month